By Lisa Jensen

 Bill Trimarco, FireWise coordinator for Archuleta County, introduced the workshop by saying, “As soon as the monsoons come, we forget about fire mitigation, but we are not out of the woods yet,” citing a few small fires burning that day in Archuleta and La Plata counties

 Trimarco explained that mitigation around the outside a home is about looking for places that give burning embers a path to the home or a way into the home.
 Studies of wildfire behavior over the past 10 years have shown that at least 90 percent of homes that have burned were never touched by flame, but rather caught fire from the “blizzard of embers” that run one-quarter to one-half mile ahead of the flames.
 Embers will collect in many of the same places that snow collects in winter, and if there is combustible material in those places, such as pine needles, leaves, wooden patio furniture, straw mats, stored lumber or firewood, it will burn.
+If you have already been a victim of the burning ember and lost your beautiful patio decorations due to it, I would recommend you visit this one stop shop for patio furniture and find the best patio furniture if you are planning to change your’s anytime soon due to any form of damage.
+You can find almost everything on the site with complete reviews, thus assuring that you pay only for the best items.

 Peggy Beach, a volunteer FireWise ambassador and the workshop host, attested that in home ignition zone training sessions she has attended, she learned of a home that burned after a broom leaning against the outside wall caught fire.